 A price floor is the lowest price that one can legally pay for some good or service.
 Perhaps the best-known example of a price floor is the minimum wage, which is based on the view that someone working full time should be able to afford a basic standard of living.
-The federal minimum wage in 2016 was \$7.25 per hour, although some states and localities have a higher minimum wage.
+The federal minimum wage in 2022 was \$7.25 per hour, although some states and localities have a higher minimum wage.
 The federal minimum wage yields an annual income for a single person of \$15,080, which is slightly higher than the Federal poverty line of \$11,880.
-As the cost of living rises over time, the Congress periodically raises the federal minimum wage.
+Congress periodically raises the federal minimum wage as the cost of living rises.
+As of March 2022, the most recent adjustment occurred in 2009, when the federal minimum wage was raised from \$6.55 to \$7.25.